So you need to do a ticket refund because a customer wasn't able to take a tour? That's fair enough, but how do you register this refund in Palisis?

 Before I show you where to refund, I think I should let you know if there are any limitations as with the device.
 And I'm happy to tell you that as long as you have the permission to refund you can refund any booking (unlike with the device).

 So how can you refund in the box office?

 You need to click on "Bookings" in the top bar.
 Then you will come to the page you see in picture 1. listed under "Recent" you will be able to see the last 250 bookings as long as you have a settlement open.
 If there is no open settlement this list will stay empty.
 You can also just search for a booking and will then be able to see bookings from other users and from closed settlements as well.

 By clicking on the booking you will then be forwarded to the booking details, which you see here in the second picture.
 And if you scroll all the way down to the bottom you will be able to choose if you want to refund or cancel the booking (ticket).
 The difference between these two processes was explained earlier.
 Now, what happens when you click on "refund"?
 I'll explain with the help of the next picture.

 What can you see in the following picture?
 Well on top you can see the booking information, when the booking was made, how many tickets are included and in this case specific how big of a refund was already made.
 So this is a special case where I already did a partial refund on one of the tickets in the booking.

 Underneath you can see the refund details, which you will have to fill in.
 So you have to decide how many tickets you want to refund or even the whole booking.
 If you want to disable the tickets, which we highly recommend and the amount that you want to refund.
 It is necessary that you add a comment on why this ticket was refunded and then you can click on "refund".

-So this is how you refund tickets on our box office.
+So this is how you refund tickets at our box office.
 The last part which is left to show you is the back office.

 Refund within the back office: